 In this paper, we use the Diamond-Zodrow computable general equilibrium model of the U.S. economy to simulate the macroeconomic effects of a policy change that would alter the tax system enacted in 2017 under the Tax Cuts and Jobs Act.
-The policy analyzed would increase the corporate income tax rate to 28 percent, reinstate the corporate AMT, eliminate expensing of most depreciable assets, eliminate the 20 percent deduction for certain pass-through business income, increase the top individual income tax rate to 39.6 percent, and tax capital gains and dividend income at ordinary rates for taxpayers with incomes above \$1 million and tax unrealized capital gains at death.
+The policy analyzed would increase the corporate income tax rate to 25 percent, reinstate the corporate AMT, eliminate expensing of most depreciable assets, eliminate the 20 percent deduction for certain pass-through business income, and increase the top individual income tax rate to 39.6 percent, and tax capital gains and dividend income at ordinary rates for taxpayers with incomes above \$1 million and tax unrealized capital gains at death.
 In order to focus primarily on the effects of the tax increases considered in isolation, we assume all of the revenues from these tax increases are used to finance an increase in government transfers, a use of revenues that has relatively few distortionary feedback effects on the economy.

 The simulation results indicate that although such a change in tax policy would raise significant amounts of revenue, this revenue increase would naturally have economic costs.
-For example, with implementation of these policy changes, investment in ordinary capital declines by 1.9 percent in the short run, by 1.3 percent ten years after enactment, and by 1.6 percent in the long run.
+For example, when these policy changes are implemented in the model, investment in ordinary capital declines by 1.7 percent in the short run, by 1.0 percent ten years after enactment, and by 1.2 percent in the long run.
 Employment declines by 0.7 percent in the short run, by 0.1 percent ten years after enactment, and is unchanged in the long run.
-The net effects on GDP are declines of 0.5 percent in the short run, 0.4 percent ten years after enactment, and 0.6 percent in the long run.
-To capture orders of magnitude, the short run effects in this case, measured at 2023 levels (two years after assumed enactment in 2021), correspond to a decline in GDP of \$117 billion, a decline in investment in ordinary capital of \$80 billion, and, to a rough approximation, a reduction of 1.0 million jobs, accompanied by an increase in transfer payments of \$77 billion.
-These effects translate into a reduction of \$662 in wage income per household coupled with an increase of \$686 in transfers per household two years after enactment of the tax change.
+The net effects on GDP are declines of 0.5 percent in the short run, 0.3 percent ten years after enactment, and 0.4 percent in the long run.
+To capture orders of magnitude, the short run effects of the tax change, measured at 2023 levels (two years after assumed enactment in 2021), correspond to a decline in GDP of \$107 billion, a decline in investment in ordinary capital of \$70 billion, and, to a rough approximation, a reduction of 1.0 million jobs, accompanied by an increase in transfer payments of \$65 billion.

+These effects translate into a reduction of \$638 in wage income per household coupled with an increase of \$585 in transfers per household two years after enactment of the tax change.